CluelessD3v/MouseCaster/README.md

     print(newMouseCaster.Target())
 end)
 ```
-## Tile map example in which assets are spawned on top of tiles, and they are ignored
+## Pseudo RTS tile based map example in which assets are spawned on top of tiles, ALL BUT THE TILES are ignored in this example

 ```lua
 -- Server